Collier Prize for State Government Accountability

 The $25,000 Collier Prize for State Government Accountability at the University of Florida is one of the largest journalism prizes in the nation.
 It is designed to encourage coverage of state-level government in every state, focusing on investigative and political reporting.
 The prize, announced annually at the White House Correspondents’ Association dinner, recognizes the best U. S. professional reporting on state government accountability in any medium or on any platform and is available to any news organization.

-Our entry portal for the 2026 Collier Prize is open and the submission deadline is Jan.
-31, 2026
+The entry portal for the 2026 Collier Prize is open until midnight, Feb.
+6, 2026

 Collier Prize Symposium